WebAssembly/design/FutureFeatures.md

 See [GC.md](GC.md).

-## Linear memory bigger than 4GiB
+## Linear memory bigger than 4 GiB

-WebAssembly will eventually allow a module to have a linear memory size greater than 4GiB by providing load/store/etc. operations that take 64-bit index operands.
+The WebAssembly MVP will support wasm32, with linear memory sizes up to 4 GiB using 32-bit linear memory indices.
+To support larger sizes, wasm64 will be added in the future, supporting much greater linear memory sizes using 64-bit linear memory indices.

 Of course, the ability to actually allocate this much memory will always be subject to dynamic resource availability.

-Initially, it will likely be required that a program use all 32-bit indices or all 64-bit indices, and not a mix of both, so that implementations don't have to support both in the same program.
-However, operators with 32-bit indices and operations with 64-bit indices will be given separate names to leave open the possibility of supporting both in the same program in the future.
+It is likely that wasm64 will initially support only 64-bit linear memory indices, and wasm32 will leave 64-bit linear memory indices unsupported, so that implementations don't have to support multiple index sizes in the same instance.
+However, operators with 32-bit indices and operations with 64-bit indices will be given separate names to leave open the possibility of supporting both in the same instance in the future.

 ## Source maps integration